 - 3. Remove limescale with a cloth soaked in vinegar, then wipe with clean water and rub dry with a soft cloth.
 Remember to dry under the door seal. - 4.
+Turn the operating mode selector back to the o position. - 5.
 After cleaning, leave the appliance door ajar in the stop position (approx. 30°) for approx. 1 hour to allow the enamel surfaces in the cooking compartment to dry thoroughly.